Who is my car insured with?

 When it comes to finding car insurance, comparison websites like mustard.co.uk are brilliant because they allow you to compare quotes from lots of different insurers.

-On mustard.co.uk that means users could see quotes from up to 40 brokers, so keeping track on who you’re actually insured with can be complicated.
+On mustard.co.uk that means users could see quotes from over 60 brokers, so keeping track on who you’re actually insured with can be complicated.

-At least, that’s what we find at mustard.co.uk HQ where we get inundated with calls from motorists who are unsure who they’re insured with.
+At least, that’s what we find at mustard.co.uk where we get inundated with calls from motorists who can’t remember their car insurance company.

 As with any purchase you make now, you’ll usually get a confirmation email from your insurer.